 EDC has stated that any instances of this should be brought up through the CEBA call centre (1-888-324-4201) as an escalation.
 Once a CEBA loan has been deposited into an account by the Government of Canada through a financial institution, the financial institution is not allowed to discontinue the loan or refuse a CEBA expansion.

-If you are not certain of your CEBA loan status, you can check the CEBA Application Status Website or call the CEBA call centre at 1-888-324-2401.
+If you are not certain of your CEBA loan status, check the CEBA Application Status Website or call the CEBA call centre at 1-888-324-2401.

 Yes, and no.

 For both CEBA and the CEBA expansion, only the amount of the loan that was forgivable in the year it was received is taxable.
 The rest of your CEBA funding is considered a repayable loan.
 You do not need to include it in your revenue.
 You can declare your forgivable loan portion to the CRA in one of two ways: